The Geometry of Concepts: Sparse Autoencoder Feature Structure: Conclusions

-In this paper, we have found that the concept universe of SAE point clouds has interesting structures at three levels: 1) The ``atomic" small-scale structure contains ``crystals" whose faces are parallelograms or trapezoids, generalizing well-known examples such as {\it (man:woman::king:queen)}, and get revealed when projecting out semantically irrelevant distractor features.
-2) The ``brain" intermediate-scale structure has significant spatial modularity; for example, math and code features form a ``lobe" akin to functional lobes seen in neural fMRI images.
-3) The ``galaxy" scale large-scale structure of the feature point cloud is not isotropic, but instead has a power law of eigenvalues with steepest slope in middle layers.
-We hope that our findings serve as a stepping stone toward deeper understanding of SAE features and the workings of large language models.
+We have searched for structure in the SAE concept universe at three levels: (1) The ``atomic'' small-scale structure contains ``crystals'' whose faces are parallelograms or trapezoids, generalizing well-known examples such as ({\it {man:woman::king:queen}}), may be revealed when projecting out semantically irrelevant distractor features.
+(2) The ``brain'' intermediate-scale structure has significant spatial modularity; for example, math and code features form a ``lobe'' akin to functional lobes seen in neural fMRI images.
+(3) The ``galaxy'' large-scale structure of the feature point cloud is not isotropic, but~instead has a power law of eigenvalues with steepest slope in middle~layers.

+While we have observed that SAE features exhibit geometric structure at multiple scales, we have not explained \emph{{why}} this structure forms.
+We think that further work that not only studies the structure of SAE features, but~also seeks to explain the origin of this structure, could be highly valuable.
+Such work may lead to refinements to our theory of how networks represent features in superposition or to insights that improve sparse autoencoder performance.

+We hope that our findings serve as a stepping stone toward deeper understanding of SAE features and the workings of large language models, and that this deeper understanding will eventually help to improve the safety of AI systems as they continue to grow in power.